DevinHahn/bash_bros/README.md

 6. To run the example, follow the instructions in canvas.

 ### Brief Explanation
-- `StarsServlet.java` is a Java servlet that talks to the database and get the stars.
+- `SingleMovieServlet.java` is a Java servlet that talks to the database and get the stars.
 It returns a list of stars in the JSON format.
 The name of star is generated as a link to Single Star page.

-- `index.js` is the main Javascript file that initiates an HTTP GET request to the `StarsServlet`.
-After the response is returned, `index.js` populates the table using the data it gets.
+- `movie-list.js` is the main Javascript file that initiates an HTTP GET request to the `SingleMovieServlet`.
+After the response is returned, `movie-list.js` populates the table using the data it gets.

-- `index.html` is the main HTML file that imports jQuery, Bootstrap, and `index.js`.
+- `index.html` is the main HTML file that imports jQuery, Bootstrap, and `movie-list.js`.
 It also contains the initial skeleton for the table.

-- `SingleStarServlet.java` is a Java servlet that talks to the database and get information about one Star and all the movie this Star performed.
+- `MovieListServlet.java` is a Java servlet that talks to the database and get information about one Star and all the movie this Star performed.
 It returns a list of Movies in the JSON format.

-- `single-star.js` is the Javascript file that initiates an HTTP GET request to the `SingleStarServlet`.
+- `single-star.js` is the Javascript file that initiates an HTTP GET request to the `MovieListServlet`.
 After the response is returned, `single-star.js` populates the table using the data it gets.

 - `single-star.html` is the HTML file that imports jQuery, Bootstrap, and `single-star.js`.
 It also contains the initial skeleton for the movies table.